EwellNeuroLab/Seizure-Analysis-GUI/README.md

 When the data is loaded, press the *Plot LFP button*.
 In default, every channel defined for this mouse in the config file are displayed in the LFP Viewer.
 Channel selection (top box): tick/untick channels to show/hide.
 Press *Plot LFP button* to refresh the LFP Viewer.

-Sampling Rate field: set the sampling rate of LFP sampling in kilohertz.
+Sampling Rate: set the sampling rate of LFP sampling in kilohertz.

 TimeWindow(s): when the user clicks on the timeslider to timepoint T, LFP + video are displayed from T-TimeWindow to T+TimeWindow.
 Furthermore, during seizure scoring, seizures are displayed as TimeWindow (pre-seizure) - Seizure - TimeWindow (post-seizure).
 In this example, we set the TimeWindow to 10 s.